 Dr. Sarah Coppola

-Coppola holds a doctorate in Ergonomics/ Environmental Health from the Harvard T.H.
+Dr. Coppola came to HCDE from the Armstrong Institute for Patient Safety and Johns Hopkins University School of Medicine, where she was a Human Factors Engineering postdoctoral fellow.
+Previously she has worked as a Reliability Engineer, High School STEM AmeriCorps Fellow, and Adjunct Faculty at Wentworth Institute of Technology.
+Dr. Coppola holds a doctoral degree in Environmental Health with a major in Ergonomics and Safety from the Harvard T.H.
 Chan School of Public Health, a Master’s degree in Human Factors Engineering from Tufts University, and a Bachelor’s degree in Mechanical Engineering from Northwestern University.